marcgt1972/PPoPP2016/README.md

-# ParallelCaffe
-Proposed paper for parallel caffe
+# Draft paper for PPoPP2016